 Apparently @Chase closed our business bank account while we are out of the country and thousands of dollars of our money is missing.
 This is exactly how I hoped to spend my Monday!

 Also if anyone has any recommendations for better banks for business, let me know!

 That’s right.
 One day everything is working.
 Direct deposit is happening.
 Checks are clearing.
 It’s business as usual.

 The next day I log in to our account and it’s all gone.
 I’m not talking you log in and it says “Business Checking Account $0.00”.
-I’m talking you log in and the entire checking account is gone as if it never existed.
+I’m talking about logging in and the entire checking account is gone as if it never existed.
 I’m staring at a blank screen that says “Chase for Business” at the top and nothing else.